garciat20/tune-tracker/README.md

 ## Version History

 * 1.0.0
-  *  Functionality added to: create a new user, view one's own profile , login, logout, make a playlist, add a song to your playlist, view 5 random songs, follow a user, added 'help' command to offer help on current version of application, etc.
+  *  Functionality added to: create a new user, view one's own profile, view followers/ followees, login, logout, make a playlist, add a song to your playlist, view 5 random songs, follow a user, added 'help' command to offer help on current version of application, etc.